Head-On Collisions

 Rollover Accidents

 Rollover accidents are among some of the most severe and can result in traumatic injuries and fatalities.
-While it’s true that larger vehicles tend to be involved with rollover crashes, vehicles of any size have the capability to roll over, given the circumstances.
-Some causes that lead to this type of accident include tripping (striking into soft soil, a guardrail, or a curb), inclement weather conditions, speeding, driving while impaired, design and manufacturing defects, and poor road conditions.
+While it’s true that larger vehicles tend to be involved in rollover crashes, any vehicle can roll over under the right circumstances.
+Some causes of this type of accident include tripping (striking soft soil, a guardrail, or a curb), inclement weather, speeding, driving while impaired, design and manufacturing defects, and poor road conditions.

 Side Impact Accidents

-Also referred to as a T-bone accident, a side impact accident happens when the front of a driver’s vehicle hits another vehicle from the side.
+Also referred to as a T-bone accident, a side-impact accident occurs when the front of a driver’s vehicle hits another vehicle from the side.
 Severe injuries, as well as fatalities, may occur due to the lack of a structural barrier at the point of impact.
 Side impact collisions are commonly caused by driving while intoxicated, engaging in distracted driving behaviors, poor weather conditions, failing to obey traffic signals and signs, and speeding.

 Failure to Yield Accidents

 When drivers fail to adhere to traffic laws, serious ramifications can transpire.
-Yielding to other drivers in certain situations is not only the law but also prevents accidents and serious injuries from happening.
+Yielding to other drivers in certain situations is not only the law but also helps prevent accidents and serious injuries.
 Examples include failing to yield to oncoming traffic when making an unprotected turn, engaging in aggressive driving while merging onto a freeway or highway, disobeying flashing yellow or red lights, and more.
 It is typical for the victim of the crash to collide with the vehicle that has failed to yield.

 Chain Reaction Accidents

-A chain reaction accident involves multiple vehicles and may occur because of the carelessness of more than one driver.
-Rear-end accidents are the outcome of a vehicle forcefully colliding with one car, causing it to hit another.
+A chain-reaction accident involves multiple vehicles and may occur due to the carelessness of more than one driver.
+Rear-end accidents are the outcome of a vehicle forcefully colliding with another car, causing it to hit a third.
 These accidents usually involve more than two vehicles.
 Causes of chain reaction accidents include distracted driving, aggressive driving, impaired driving, and inclement weather.
-Oftentimes, drivers do not keep a safe distance from other vehicles, which can also contribute to the impact of a chain reaction accident.
+Oftentimes, drivers do not maintain a safe distance from other vehicles, which can also contribute to the severity of a chain-reaction accident.

 Teen Driver Accidents

-Teenagers are given the opportunity to receive their driver’s license at 16 upon taking their permit test and passing their driving test.
-Many teenage driving accidents occur because of lack of experience, forms of distracted driving like texting, eating, or changing the radio station, reckless driving, driving with other teenage passengers, and more.
+Teenagers can receive their driver’s license at 16 upon passing the permit and driving tests.
+Many teenage driving accidents occur because of a lack of experience, forms of distracted driving like texting, eating, or changing the radio station, reckless driving, driving with other teenage passengers, and more.
 It has been reported that car accidents are the leading cause of fatalities among teenagers in the United States.

 Older Adult Driver Accidents